aimeos/aimeos-docs/src/manual/services.md

 authorizenet.body (string, optional)
 : The HTTP body sent by the checkout update component after updating the order successfully ("success" by default).
 This could be a complete HTML page too that is shown to the customer and offering a link to the confirm page (authorizenet.header must be a empty value in this case)

+address (boolean, optional)
+: Not supported by that payment provider

+authorize (boolean, optional)
+: Not supported by that payment provider

 createtoken (boolean, optional)
 : Not supported by that payment provider